Country Couple! Carly Pearce and Michael Ray Confirm They’re Dating in Snuggly Photo

 That same night, Ray also paid tribute to Pearce’s single “Hide the Wine” by tagging the singer in an image of a glass of red wine on his Instagram Story — and adding a face palm emoji.

-“We were a liiiiiitle excited and didn’t hide the wine…” Peace added, after sharing the snap on her own account.
+“We were a liiiiiitle excited and didn’t hide the wine…” Pearce added, after sharing the snap on her own account.

 RELATED: Watch Carly Pearce Find Out About Getting Her First ACM Nomination While 35,000 Feet in the Air